ubfx/BinDiffHelper/Readme.md

 * Fixed a bug where protobuf library was missing in some builds
 * New file load menu

+### v0.3.1
+* Fixed a crash when opening a file via the "from project" option

 ### Next releases
 * Import function names and function parameters (type and name)
 * Compare the binary opened in Ghidra with an external .BinExport (from IDA for example)